THEY.EA: Towards Higher Employability of Youth

 The unemployment of young people in Europe has reached alarming rates and fight against it has become one of the most important priorities not only for national government but also for the politicians on the EU level.

-Towards Higher Employability of Youth, European Approach (THEY.EA) raises awareness about the European programmes and tools that can help the young people to find a job and to integrate to the labor market.
-The project is founded by ERASMUS +.
+Towards Higher Employability of Youth, European Approach (THEY.EA) raised awareness about the European programmes and tools that could help the young people to find a job and to integrate to the labor market.
+The project was founded by ERASMUS +.

-During the project, the partners from Czech Republic, Poland, Bulgaria, Italy and Spain will create educational programme that will cover the following topics:
+During the project, the partners from Czech Republic, Poland, Bulgaria, Italy and Spain created educational programme that covered the following topics:

 - Available funding programmes, such Erasmus+, Erasmus for Young Entrepreneurs, European Voluntary Service and others, and how to use the funding effectively.

 - European tools for recognition of skills and qualification, as ECTS, ECVET, EuroPass, European Qualifications Framework and others, and how can these be effectively used.

 - Open Educational Resources: where can they be found and used?

 - Work mobility in the EU, such the EURES network, the rights connected to European citizenship and other aspects and how can the opportunities of the common labor market be used.

 The target group of the project was young people and recently graduates willing to look at their situation with a wide perspective and include the European dimension to their life plans.